 Museum Island is located on the northern half of a historically-significant island in the Spree River that runs through Berlin.
 The island takes its name from the five Berlin State Museums that reside in the area - the Altes Museum, the Bode Museum, the Alte Nationalgalerie, the Neues Museum, and the Pergamon Museum.
-Museum Island was designated a World Heritage Site by UNESCO in 2010.
+Museum Island was designated a World Heritage Site by UNESCO in 1999.
 The island's first museum was erected in 1797, and the whole area was designated specifically for art and science by King Frederick William IV of Prussia in 1841.
 An assemblage of spectacular historical monuments, the Museum Island is a stunning heritage hub.

-Constructed between 1884 and 1894, the imposing Reichstag stands witness to Germany's past, present, and future.
+Constructed between 1884 and 1894, the imposing Reichstag stands witness to Germany's past and present.
 It was established as a parliamentary house for the German Empire under Otto von Bismarck and has since seen more than a century of European history unfurl.
-After the second World War, the Reichstag was neglected until the fall of the Berlin Wall in 1989, at which time work began on returning the building to its original purpose.
+After World War II, the Reichstag was neglected until the fall of the Berlin Wall in 1989, at which time, work began on returning the building to its original purpose.
 This new attention led to such additions as the iconic glass dome, which was added by British architect Sir Norman Foster.
 Today, visitors can climb up to the dome and enjoy panoramic views of brilliant Berlin from the terrace.

 Anyone visiting Berlin today would find it hard to imagine that this vibrant and cosmopolitan city was once divided and through its heart ran a wall made of concrete and barbed wire, patrolled by armed guards.
 Erected on 13 August 1961 to halt the outflow of disaffected East German workers, the Berlin Wall divided Germany.
 No one will forget the night of 9th November 1989 when it came crashing down.
 In the months following its fall, it was bulldozed to the ground and the land where it stood auctioned off to the highest bidder.
 Not much of the original Wall is left today, with only one or two sections saved as a permanent reminder of the past.
 The longest and most impressive stretch can be seen at the East Side Gallery, while another section, which is full of chisel holes and graffiti, runs along Niederkirchner Straße just south of Potsdamer Platz.
 Hordes of tourists still flock to Checkpoint Charlie but there is not much left to see except a gripping exhibition at Haus am Checkpoint Charlie.
 The Wall Memorial on Bernauer Straße is well worth a visit while a more somber moment could be spent contemplating the line of white crosses on Ebertstraße behind the Reichstag.